Category: Capitol Building

 There were a few memorials near the SCB.
 The Iowa State Capitol Building is definitely in our top five.
 If you get a chance to go to Des Moines, make sure you stop in and take a tour of the SCB!

 Way back in 2015 during our first loop (on the way up to Alaska) we found Taco John’s.
 I’m a fan.
-Ok, I’m a little obsessed.
+Ok, I’m a little obsessed, but let’s not get into that right now.
 Taco John’s needs to be nationwide.
 Guys, we found one in Des Moines!
 Gasp!!
 Even though there were loads of foodie spots we could have tried…I had to hit up Taco John’s at least once.
 I could seriously eat at Taco John’s weekly.
 It’s fast food Mexican, but it’s so much better than Taco Bell.

-We met up with one of my friends and her family (waves at Clark Family) at a place called Blaze Pizza, but Littlest is telling y’all about that place.
+We met up with one of my friends and her family (waves at the Clark Family) at a place called Blaze Pizza, but Nicholas told y’all about that place in the post before this one so I won’t go into details about the pizza.
 It was so fun to sit and chat face-to-face with someone I’ve known online for over 12 years!
-I have thoroughly enjoyed connecting with so many of my HP friends this year!
+I have thoroughly enjoyed connecting with so many of my Harry Potter friends this year!

 See y’all down the road!